jentery/engl230v2/index.md

 # Description

-How do we not only *read* stories but also *see*, *hear*, *watch*, and *play* them?
-This course samples various approaches to engaging audio, images, and text in fiction.
-We'll examine important works from the 21st century across numerous formats, including short fiction, comics, podcasts, and games.
-Along the way, you'll learn how to not only write about media and fiction for a critical audience but also integrate a range of sensory modalities into the interpretive process.
+How do we not only *read* fiction but also *see*, *watch*, *play*, and *listen* to it?
+This course engages that very question by attending to what audio, images, and text do in 21st-century fiction.
+We'll consider numerous formats along the way: comics, podcasts, games, animation, short fiction, and more.
+You'll learn how to write about media and fiction for a critical audience and to integrate a range of sensory modalities into your own interpretive process.
 The course materials will assume you've no previous experience with media studies or media arts.

 Please note: "media" in the title implies "audio, images, and text," not news or communication outlets ("the media").